-Fig. 15-5 shows the arrangement of highway lights on the centre-line of the road.
-In this case, a narrow central strip or median divides the roadway longitudinally in two portions.
-This arrangement provides a very effective lighting system at less cost because of the saving in luminaire supports and electrical conductors, It gives the impression of continuous well-lighted road without any obstruction.
+Fig. 5. shows the arrangement of highway lights on the center-line of the road.
+In this case, a narrow central strip or median divides the roadway longitudinally into two portions.
+This arrangement provides a very effective lighting system at less cost because of the saving in luminaire supports and electrical conductors, It gives the impression of a continuous well-lighted road without any obstruction.
 However, the defect with this arrangement is that the footpaths and cycle paths remain comparatively dark.

 For making the maximum use of luminaire or source of light, it is desirable to have proper distribution of light.
 It should be aimed to achieve the following purposes: